daviddarnes/alembic/README.md

 - Works on [GitHub Pages](https://pages.github.com/) out of the box
 - Built with [Jekyll](https://jekyllrb.com/) 3.3
 - Designed with [Siteleaf](http://www.siteleaf.com/) in mind
+- Has 9 of the most popular networks as performant sharing buttons
 - Has documentation

 ## Examples